peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 Pending outgoing balance: 0 µT

 Minotari Console Wallet running...
 (Command mode completed)
 ```

-3. Send funds to the desired address
+3. Next, send funds to the desired address.

 ```
 minotari_console_wallet --password <password> -p "wallet.custom_base_node=<node_pub_key>::<node_pub_address>" --auto-exit send-minotari <amount> <destination>
 ```

 Replace `<amount>` and `<destination>` with the amount to send and Tari address to send funds to.
 Note: The amount is specified in units of 0.000001 XTM.
 To specify the amount in Tari, you can append the letter `T`.
-For example, `send-minotari 10000` would send an amount of `0.01 XTM`. `send-minotari 100T` would send an amount of `100 XTM`.
+For example, `send-minotari 10000` would send an amount of `0.01 XTM`. `send-minotari 10000T` would send an amount of `10000 XTM`.

 Exchanges should not allow clients to provide interactive Tari Addresses.
 This can be easily validated by checking the second byte of the address.
 Specifically, the byte that represents an interactive wallet would be 01 in hexadecimal, or 00000001 in binary.